- What is CREODIAS?

 VM related storage

-VM related-storage is a fast solid state SSD storage connected to individual Virtual Machines.
+VM related-storage is a fast SSD network storage connected to individual Virtual Machines.
 It is directly available to the VM without the need for mounting or connecting network shares.
 The quantity of VM related storage reserved for a VM depends on the VM Flavor selected.

-VM related storage is fast – it is based on performant SSD disks.
+VM related storage is fast – it is based on performant Solid State Drives.

 VM storage can be used for fast, temporary or permanent data storage within a VM.